Skip to content

 Lørenskog kommune offers a range of services including education, health care, social services, and community development.
 Their intended clients include residents seeking information on property tax, childcare, and various cultural and recreational activities.
 The municipality also engages with the public through political meetings and community involvement initiatives.
 Additionally, Lørenskog kommune celebrates local events and milestones, fostering a sense of community among its residents.

 On June 29, 2026, Lørenskog kommune appeared on the leak site of the ransomware group cmdorganization.
-The Norwegian municipality, which serves roughly 40,000 residents with education, health care, social services, property tax information, childcare records, and community programs, had internal files exfiltrated after a ransomware attack.
+The Norwegian municipality, which serves roughly 40,000 residents with education, health care, social services, property tax information, childcare records, and community programs, is claimed to have had internal files exfiltrated after a ransomware attack.

 Public reporting indicates the attackers listed Lørenskog kommune on their data-leak portal and claimed to have stolen internal documents.
 No exact victim count has been released, and the precise volume or sensitivity of the files remains unclear from available information.
 The municipality provides core public services including schools, elderly care, social welfare administration, and local planning, meaning the compromised material could contain resident names, addresses, financial details tied to taxes or benefits, and employee records.

 June 29, 2026 marks the date the group publicly listed the Norwegian municipality.
-Ransomware.live tracked the posting on the cmdorganization leak site, which is the primary source confirming the incident.
+Ransomware.live tracked the posting on the cmdorganization leak site, which is the primary source claiming the incident.

 Why This Matters for You and Your Family